cdoremus/deno-blog/posts/DRAFT_Using_Preact_Signals_with_Fresh.2022-10-31.md

 [Fresh](https://fresh.deno.dev) is the Deno full-stack framework created by [Luca Casonato](https://github.com/lucacasonato) of the Deno core team and now [hosted in the Deno github repository](https://github.com/denoland/fresh).

 Fresh makes it easy to create web sites that have mostly static content like this blog (built with Fresh).
-By default the Fresh server does not ship any JavaScript to the front end.
-But you can use client-side JavaScript by putting components in an `islands` folder.
+This blog post assume you have some familiarity with Fresh.
+If not, see the [Fresh documentation](https://fresh.deno.dev/docs/introduction) to get up to speed.

 Fresh uses [Preact](https://preactjs.com) under the covers.
 Preact is a lightweight version of [React](https://reactjs.org) that uses components and other React functionality (like context and hooks), so it is easy for a React developer to migrate to Preact.